ryentzer/webpack.js.org/content/get-started/index.md

 ## Using webpack with a config

-For more complex configuration, we can use a configuration file that webpack can reference to bundle your code.
+For more complex configurations, we can use a configuration file that webpack can reference to bundle your code.
 The above CLI command would be represented in config as follows -

 __webpack.config.js__